PlainsightAI/legacy-docs/start.md

 **AND** is selected by default, meaning the device will need to satisfy all conditions to trigger the rule.
 For example, a device needs to be inside a landmark AND also be an iOS device to trigger the rule.
 **OR** can be used if the device only needs to satisfy one condition to trigger the rule.
 For example, a device needs to either be inside a landmark OR be an iOS device to trigger the rule.

+### Add an Action
+An action is the behavior that is executed when the conditions are met.
+An action can be in the form of sending an SMS, a Push message, an email, a webhook, or a combination of actions.
+1. Click *New Action* under the Actions section
+2. Select your desired action by clicking on the action: SMS, Email, Send Push, Webhook
+- SMS  a) Enter the SMS message to be sent to recipients  b) Enter the recipient phone numbers, numerals only.
+Hit "Enter" after each number
+- Email
+- Send Push
+- Webhook

 ## Using the Sense API
 The Sense dashboard functions such as logging in, creating projects, channels, rules, and landmarks can all be performed using the Sense API.
 See [Sense API Docs](http://docs.sixgill.com/sense-api.html) for more information.